Gaining a following on Instagram is one of the best ways to increase brand awareness.

 By posting at mealtimes I’m hoping to offer inspiration, insights, and some tips to my followers so that they can make better food choices in their own lives.

 Take for instance this post: an image of baked beans with a quick note about how simple these leftovers are to make in the morning:

 Nadia knows that her audience is busy women looking for food inspiration.
 Sharing during those peak times makes it easy as ever to connect with her audience.
 Plus, they also learn to expect meal inspiration around specific times, integrating Nadia’s advice within their own lives.
 In this way, she also provides insight into what it’s like working with Nadia through her ebooks, courses, and workshops.

-Because Nadia’s Instagram following expects to find meal inspiration and recipes around specific times, it lends to an even more engaged audience.
+Because Nadia’s Instagram following expects to find meal inspiration and recipes around specific times, it leads to an even more engaged audience.
+She says: